PiColorLock™ Phosphate Detection System

 PiColorLock™ phosphate detection reagent changes colour in the presence of inorganic phosphate (Pi).
 This can be exploited to measure any enzyme that generates Pi including ATPases, GTPases, phosphatases, heat-shock proteins and DNA unwinding proteins.

-Key Features of PiColorLock™ - phosphate detection reagent include:
+PiColorLock™ - phosphate detection reagent features and benefits

 Figure 1.
 Competitor assays are beset with several problems including reagent precipitation.
 The high stability of PiColorLock™ ensures high stability of the colored dye-phosphate complexes (green color).